-Max Horkheimer and Theodor Adorno, "The Culture Industry: Enlightenment as Mass Deception" (1944) Dialectic of Enlightenment.
+Max Horkheimer and Theodor Adorno, "The Culture Industry: Enlightenment as Mass Deception" in Dialectic of Enlightenment (1944).

 Hartmut Berghoff, "Enticement and Deprivation: The Regulation of Consumption in Pre-war Nazi Germany," in The Politics of Consumption, eds., Martin Daunton and Matthew Hilton.